ryppl/__legacy/docs/wiki.rst

 Open issues
 ~~~~~~~~~~~

 * setup.cfg is in the distribution, not in the module.
-Thus, in the unbuilt-egg case, how can we find the distro when all we have is a module name?
-It would be nice to not need an equivalent of ``setup.py develop``.
+Thus, in the unbuilt-egg
+case, how can we find the distro when all we have is a module name?
+It would be
+nice to not need an equivalent of ``setup.py develop``.
+* If sysconfig.cfg lands in Python 2.7, what happens when we run distutils2 in
+  2.4?

 pkgutil.filename
 -----------------